 Current Research Studies: Multiple Sclerosis (MS)

-In addition to research done through the Multiple Sclerosis Research and Training Center, the Department of Rehabilitation Medicine is currently conducting the following Multiple Sclerosis (MS) studies:
+The Department of Rehabilitation Medicine is currently conducting the following Multiple Sclerosis (MS) studies:

 People with multiple sclerosis (MS) and spinal cord injury (SCI) often experience chronic pain.
 Different types of treatment that include self-hypnosis, education about chronic pain, and learning skills on how to change how a person thinks about his/her pain have been used to treat chronic pain in the general population.
 The purpose of this study is to see if these different treatments can help decrease pain in people with MS and SCI, and how and why these treatments are effective.